Supply Chain Finance in the Manufacturing Industry: Liquidity, Resilience, and Risk Management

 The manufacturing sector includes a broad variety of tangible products.
 This covers the transformation of semi-finished or raw materials into finished products as well as the installation, maintenance, and repair of industrial gear and equipment.

 Yet, there are numerous challenges that the players face in this industry.
-One of the primary financial challenges is dealing with extended payment terms—often as long as 90 to 120 days.
+One of the primary financial challenges manufacturers face is extended payment terms – often ranging from 90 to 120 days—which can significantly strain working capital.
+In a higher interest rate environment, the cost of financing these gaps has increased, amplifying liquidity pressure across the supply chain, particularly for smaller suppliers..

 These long cycles, combined with the high capital requirements of maintaining inventories and investing in machinery, can create significant liquidity pressure.
 Small and medium-sized suppliers are particularly vulnerable, often requiring quicker payments to sustain their operations, which can strain relationships if cash flow issues arise.